Center for Injury Research and Policy

 About the Center

 The Center for Injury Research and Policy (CIRP) was established in 1999.
-In 2001, it became the first of the 12 Centers of Emphasis within The Research Institute at Nationwide Children’s Hospital.
-Founded and directed by Dr. Gary Smith, CIRP is also one of only 11 Injury Control Research Centers funded by the Centers for Disease Control and Prevention and is the only one focused on injuries to children and adolescents.
+In 2001, it became the first of the 12 Centers of Emphasis within the Abigail Wexner Research Institute at Nationwide Children’s Hospital.
+Founded and directed by Dr. Gary Smith, CIRP is also one of only 9 Injury Control Research Centers funded by the Centers for Disease Control and Prevention and is the only one focused on injuries to children and adolescents.

 The researchers at the Center for Injury Research and Policy are dedicated to reducing injury-related pediatric death and disability worldwide.